Power and limitations of distributed quantum state purification

 Most existing purification protocols have considered a global setting, in which arbitrary joint operations are allowed on the $n$-copy state~\cite{fiuravsek2004optimal, yao2025protocols, cirac1999optimal, barenco1997stabilization, childs2025streaming} (see the Supplemental Material~\ref{app:global_purification_protocols} for more discussion).
-In distributed quantum computing, it is important to consider a scenario where the state $\psi$ and its noisy version $\mathcal{N}(\psi)$ are distributed to multiple processors.
-As illustrated in Fig.~\ref{fig:setting}, these processors have access only to the assigned subsystems and are restricted to performing local operations and communicating through classical channels.
-Up to now, however, this scenario has remained largely unexplored.
-Is it possible to find distributed purification protocols that purify quantum states using only LOCC operations?
+In DQC, it is important to consider a scenario where the state $\psi$ and its noisy version $\mathcal{N}(\psi)$ are distributed to multiple processors.
+As illustrated in FIG.~\ref{fig:setting}, these processors have access only to the assigned subsystems and are restricted to performing LOCC.
+Until now, however, this scenario has remained largely unexplored.
+Is it possible to find distributed purification protocols that purify quantum states using only LOCC?
+Is quantum entanglement an essential resource for purifying noisy quantum states?